mana-ethereum/mana/README.md

 - `Remix Debugger` allows us to compare the stack against our implementation's stack for each cycle of the virtual machine.

+NOTE: for the `Remix Debugger`, you may want to add the block number at the top before pressing the play button.

 To log the operation, gas consumption, and stack in our application, please see the EVM README's [example setup].